-This opportunity/ies requires approximately 40 – 200 days Level of Effort (LOE), from May 2022 through April 2023; the exact level of effort will be determined in consultation with the potential consultant(s) and their availability to take on specific projects.
+This position requires approximately 8-10 days of Level of Effort (LOE), from February through June 2024.
 The period of performance may be extended, depending on the need.
-The consultant(s) can work remotely from his/her location.
-If conditions allow, occasional short-term travel may be required to Polaris’s office Washington DC.
+The consultant can work remotely from his/her location.
+If conditions allow, occasional short-term travel may be required to Polaris’s office in Washington DC.

 The work of Polaris is grounded in a set of values and organizational beliefs that provide a common starting point for all of our activities.
 At Polaris, we look for talented individuals who are passionate about combating all forms of human trafficking and who will strive to embody and model these values within the Polaris community and in the anti-trafficking field.
 Please take a moment to make yourself familiar with these values and our mission statement before submitting your application.
 You can find a full description of our values here.

-Polaris designs and implements data-driven strategies to prevent and disrupt human trafficking, and restore freedom to survivors.
+Polaris designs and implements data-driven strategies to prevent and disrupt human trafficking and restore freedom to survivors.
 Achieving this ambitious goal requires both trafficking-specific systemic interventions and broader cultural and structural shifts that reduce the inequities that lead to human trafficking.
 While Polaris alone cannot build a more diverse, just, equitable, and inclusive society, both the success of our work and our organizational values require modeling in the workplace the change we want to see in the world.